 Pablo Rahul Das is currently working as a Research Associate for the Geneva office of the Japan External Trade Organization (JETRO).
 Before starting this position, Pablo was the Head of Communications at the Center for Security Studies (CSS) at ETH Zurich.
 Previously, he was also in charge of communications and public relations at the World Trade Institute (WTI) of the University of Bern.
 He also interned in the diplomatic section of the Swiss Embassy in Hanoi, Vietnam from July until December 2019.
 He holds a Bachelor’s degree in Languages and Literature in English with a Minor in Political Science from the University of Bern and a Master’s degree in the same fields of study.
-He is passionate about everything related to Asia, international politics and diplomacy.
+He is passionate about everything related to Asia, international politics, and diplomacy.
 He also is an avid reader and loves traveling.
 During his undergraduate studies, Pablo did an exchange at University College London (UCL) where he was an active member of several student societies, e.g. the UCL Japan Society and the UCL International Relations Society.
 For his Master's thesis, he conducted fieldwork on language attitudes in postcolonial Hong Kong.
 Pablo is a Certified Project Management Associate (IPMA Level D) and is an alumnus of Asia Society Switzerland's Gen A 2021 Program.
 Reach Pablo via LinkedIn.

 Kevin Michael Hubacher is an attorney-at-law and admitted to the bar in Switzerland.
 Kevin has earned a Ph.D. in law from the University of Lucerne and a juris master degree from Tsinghua University in Beijing.
 Kevin has both lived and studied in China.
 He works as associate for the Swiss law firm Homburger AG and focuses on public and private mergers & acquisitions as well as corporate governance.
 Kevin also advises on matters in relation to insurance law, insurance supervision as well as inbound and outbound business with China.
 He publishes and speaks regularly in these fields.
 Kevin is very passionate about Asia and a member of, amongst others, the Asia Society Switzerland, the Inter-Pacific Bar Association, the Swiss-Chinese Association and the Swiss-Chinese Chamber of Commerce.
 Reach Kevin via LinkedIn.